 If you already have an Eflite plane, make sure the receiver looks like this picture.
 Note the extra “A” at the end of the model number, the “Sport” designation, and most importantly the “PRG” label by the bind port which serves as the programming port.

 But even then there is no guarantee that your receiver is “easily” reprogrammable.
 Page 428 and Page 429 of the AS3X receivers thread on 2016-07-28 clarified the issue.
 As of this date, only a few AR636A receivers can be directly reprogrammed using the app.
 Most previous AR636A receivers, even if they look identical to the above, must be connected via an USB cable to a PC, and have its receiver firmware flashed, in order to unlock the receiver for reprogramming.
+If you want to program the receiver from your Windows PC, and not from your phone, buy the USB Programming Cable (SPMA3065) instead.
+Then download the PC software.

 At this time, it seems like one reliable way to find out if the receiver from your plane can be reprogrammed without requiring a firmware flash is to look at the Programmer app.
 In the New Model page, planes with reprogrammable receivers are listed explicitly.